HandsOnDataViz/book/docs/HandsOnDataViz.md

 If an image is larger than approximately 300px on either side, one more option is to reduce the image size in the PDF version.
 Use Photoshop (*not* Preview) to reduce the image size, and save a copy with the same file name with the .pdf extension into the folder.

+In some cases (such as images inside Markdown tables, or static screenshots to accompany iframes), it may make sense to save a full-size version, with `-original` in the file name, for the publisher to use when creating the print book.

-In some cases, the folder will contain only one version of each image, but in other cases it may contain up to three versions of an image:
+Overall, sometimes the folder will contain only one version of a simple image, but in other cases it may contain up to 3-4 versions of an image:

-    images/05-chart/design-no-junk.png
-    images/05-chart/design-no-junk-ann.png
-    images/05-chart/design-no-junk-ann.pdf
+    images/05-chart/design-setup.png
+    images/05-chart/design-setup-ann.png
+    images/05-chart/design-setup-ann.pdf
+    images/05-chart/design-setup-original.png

 If creating images to appear as the same size in sequence, add a code-comment with the image width, height, and resolution as a reminder